First Turkey MTB XC race start

 Mostly hand-built and one of the original downhill trails at First Turkey, 1995 is a black diamond trail with a rating of difficult.
 It is suited to very experienced riders only.
 Access via Turkey Nest.

 K-9 is a hugely popular black trail.
-It begins at Ant’s Nest hub and descends to Rusty Bike hub on Horseshoe.
-You can reach reach K-9 via Jackhammer or ride across Wundali from Turkey’s Nest
+It begins at Ant's Nest hub and descends to Rusty Bike hub on Horseshoe.
+You can reach the top of K-9 via Jackhammer or ride across Wundali from Skyline Hub.

 Smoke Screen